 What inspires the combination of fennel, blood oranges, and anchovies in a salad?
 The bounty of Sicily!
-Today’s post includes a quick and easy recipe for fennel salad.
+Today’s post includes a quick and easy Italian Fennel Salad recipe.
 Plus, the story of what it’s like to discover wild fennel and eat this Sicilian dish in Sicily.

-Use the buttons below to jump straight to the fennel salad recipe, photo gallery, or Q&A section for the answer to questions like why add anchovies and how to cut fennel.
+Use the table of contents below to jump straight to the Italian fennel salad recipe, photo gallery, or Q&A section for the answer to questions like why add anchovies and how to cut fennel.

 Come spring and summer, Sicily is blessed with a lush crop of wild fennel in the countryside and mountains.